sinnyue/University-Course-Management-System/README.md

-# University-Course-Management-System
+# Related Courseworks
-A Java-based course management subsystem for university programs
+1. A Java-based course management subsystem for university programs.
+2. Web Design and Development of furniture company.